-To determine tranches pursuant to Row 14 of the RDF, the IOUs shall in most cases determine reporting tranches using combinations of quintiles of LoRE and CoRE.
+To determine tranches pursuant to Row 14 of the RDF, the IOUs shall in most cases determine reporting tranches using combinations of quintiles of LoRE and CoRE to ensure that all of the elements (i.e., assets or system) that are scoped for a given RAMP and GRC Application and contained within the identified Tranche would be considered to have a homogeneous risk profile.
 This would mean that portions of a risk with the highest 20 percent of LoRE and highest 20 percent of CoRE would be grouped within a tranche.
 Another tranche would be composed of portions of risk with the highest 20 percent of LoRE and the second highest 20 percent of CoRE, and so on.
 This system of tranche analysis would create a total of 25 LoRE/CoRE tranches.
 Each utility should submit more granular data in workbooks included in the RAMP and GRC filings if it is available.